 - Rotate vegetable crops seasonally.
 Don't plant crops in the same spot year after year.

 - Fertilize.
-(Read the instructions because too much is a problem.)
+(Read the instructions because too much fertilizer is a problem.)

 - Give plants the room they need to grow (consider plant size at maturity), which allows for air circulation and sunlight on all sides.

 - Thin young vegetables and flowers, after germination, to avoid overcrowding.

 - Water at ground level in the mornings to avoid wet leaves which creates fungal issues.